 Begins a nonblocking send

-int MPI_Isend(const void *buf, int count, MPI_Datatype datatype, int dest, int tag, MPI_Comm comm,
+int MPI_Isend_c(const void *buf, MPI_Count count, MPI_Datatype datatype, int dest, int tag,

 Thread and Interrupt Safety

 This routine is thread-safe.
 This means that this routine may be

 safely used by multiple threads without the need for any user-provided

 thread locks.
 However, the routine is not interrupt safe.
 Typically,

 this is due to the use of memory allocation routines such as malloc

 or other non-MPICH runtime routines that are themselves not interrupt-safe.

 All MPI routines in Fortran (except for MPI_WTIME and MPI_WTICK) have